nph278/nixos-configuration/README.md

 `/dev/disk/by-label/swap-enc` is the encrypted swap memory.
 This decrypts to `/dev/mapper/swap`.

 You can label the efi partition with `fatlabel`, and the other partitions with `cryptsetup config`.

-## Install

-This does not work yet.

-On a NixOS install live usb, clone the repo and run `./install/install.sh`

-## test.css

-Custom stylesheet, currently working on it.